csquires/causal-rep-learning-reading-group/README.md

 **Meetings**

 Meetings will take place on Wednesdays, 2-3pm EST, at https://mit.zoom.us/j/97534396643.
-A password will be sent on the mailing list prior to the meeting.
+A password will be sent on the mailing list and on Slack prior to the meeting.
 Please do not share the meeting link or password.